dryu99/boonwegig-pub/README.md

   - [ ] affiliate links (possible)
     - [ ] consult people and chatgpt on how to approach this... it's possible that i should only be showing/scraping venues that have paid me... definitely not at the beginning
     - [ ] i think if i want to charge venues for having shows on my site it'll definitely have to be after I get a significant amount of street-cred + ill still have to have a free tier (and ideally making this tiering system additive and not removing anything major from those accounts who want to stay in the paid tier)
+    - [ ] maybe the business model is manually putting ticket links and getting paid commission if the ticket purchase came from my page
+- [ ] Look into monorepo setup

 ## Marketing TODOs
 - [x] before site is formally deployed, reach out to organizers and ask them if its okay to scrape data from their accounts... or maybe not and say fuck it ill do it myself.